cgencer/EQueue-docs/02-Game-Overview.md

 ## A Typical Turn:

-The gameplay is focused on the circular board and all players queue's.
+- The gameplay is focused on the circular board and all players queue's.
-- Players pick emotion tiles matching the tiles' axes with one of their event cards' axis by these rules:
+- Players pick emotiles according these rules:
-	- a) The tile has to have a connection (shown with the lines of the grid) to the axis of a card in hand.
+	- a) The marker-space of one of the two the adjacent axes with a matching card in-hand still has a space for the disc-marker.
-	- b) The player should have a matching card with the connected axis.
+	- b) The space shouldn't be already occupied by the player.
-	- c) The connection also has to be free of the players disc-markers.
+	- c) The shoshin-track of the player should have disc-markers to take from.
-	- d) (If the tile is to be played directly) the tile has to match a queue.
+	- d) **(If the tile is to be played directly)** the tile has to match a queue.
-	- e) The shoshin-track of the player has remaining disc-markers to take from.
-	- f) If the visible of the emotile do not match a queue, and the player still takes it the tile and the event-card -without using its effects- is discarded, its location still to be marked with a disc.
+		**(else, to reserve a tile)** Unless no reserved tile for the player exist the tile could be still taken even If its visible side do not match any queue.
+The matching event-card will be activated and the location has to be marked with the players disc.
-	- g) The player should have enough crystals (of his colour) to activate the card.
+	- e) The player should have enough crystals (of his colour) to activate the matching card.
-	- h) Order of card activation and tile placement does not matter.
+	- f) Order of card activation and tile placement do not matter.
 - Pick up the emotile by moving one of your disc-markers from the shoshin-track to the connected axis' free space.
-- Pay the cost of the event-card with crystals of their colour.
+- Pay the cost (or receive) of the event-card with crystals of their colour.
-- Attach the gathered tile to the *queue* of another player, matching at least one colour stripe.
+- Apply the gathered tile to the end of the *queue* of another player, matching at least one colour stripe.
-- Carry out the results of the played card, action and / or crystals.
+- Carry out the results of the played card if any, action and/or crystals.
 ## End of Round

-The current round finishes when all players can't play anymore because their crystals are not enough / finished.
-Players having enough crystals **may** continue to play their turns.
-They **may** also pass the round while having enough crystals (to spend these on the next round) **after** at least one player passes.
+The current round finishes when players can't play anymore because their crystals are not enough / finished.
+Players having enough crystals **may** continue to play their turns. **After** at least one player passes players **may** also pass their round (**NOT** turn) while having enough crystals to spend these on the next round.
 When all players pass, the round finishes.
-## Preparation for the Next Round:
+#### Preparation for the Next Round:

 - Empty spaces on the sectors will be filled up with emotiles,
 - All activated cards will be discarded,
 - All persona cards will be replaced with five new personas,
-- Reserved and not used emotile & event-cards will be discarded without the benefits.
+- Reserved and not used emotile & event-cards will be discarded without their benefits.
-- Players draw a next set of 6 cards,
+- Players draw a next set of 6 cards.
 - Players discard one of their persona cards, wile keeping its pattern tile active.